 Astor Wines and Spirits in Greenwich Village regularly hosts free wine and spirit tastings in the evenings.
 Sometimes there are even multiple events in one day.
 Those who like something they taste can get a bottle of wine or spirits for 20 percent off or 10 percent off, respectively, the day of their visit.

 The Upright Citizens Brigade Theatre offers improv comedy classes and performances.
 On Sunday nights, the UCB Chelsea hosts "Asssscat 3000," an improv show that often features famous comedians.
 The 9:30 p.m. show is free -- although getting the free tickets usually requires standing in line for several hours before they're handed out.

 Known worldwide for A-list music performances, Carnegie Hall sells tickets for $10 each to students, or to anyone the day of a concert.
 Discounts are also available for members of the military, Bank of America cardholders, members of the music-appreciation group Notables, and for partial-view seats.

 Wander through hundreds of booths selling vintage clothing, antiques, jewelry, furniture, artisanal foods, and more.
-Visit the Brooklyn Flea year-round in Fort Greene on Saturdays or DUMBO on Sundays.
+Visit the Brooklyn Flea year-round in Industry City on Saturdays and Sundays or DUMBO on Sundays from April through October.